hasura/graphql-engine/community/tools/firebase2graphql/README.md

 1. Use the API as such if you prefer the exact API.
 2. Go to the UI Console and delete the duplicates and normalize the database as you feel fit.
-3. (Recommended) Use the `--normalize` flag.
+3. (Experimental) Use the `--normalize` flag.
 In this case, the CLI will detect duplicates and make appropriate relationships between root nodes.
 (This feature is experimental and needs more test cases to get stable.
 Contributions are welcome)

 ### Overwrite